 - stacking rings

 - nesting cups

 - a baby doll and bottle

 - plastic animals and people

 - puzzles

 - blocks

 - books

 - plastic cups and food

 - cars and trucks

-Other considerations are the toy safety, age-appropriateness, cost, and ease in cleaning after each use.
+Other considerations are the toy's safety, age-appropriateness, cost, and ease in cleaning with 10% bleach solution or in a dishwasher after each use.
 For these reasons, it is necessary to frequently replenish toy supplies.

 Location of visits